HillaryWilson/KMS-INVENTORY-CS-ANALYSIS/README.md

 6. **Who are the most valuable customers, and what do they typically purchase?**

    → Top customers were mostly large-scale buyers of Furniture, Technology and Office Supplies.

 They include; Emily Phan (117124.4), Deborah Brumfield (97433.1), Roy Skaria(92542.2), Sylvia Foulston(88875.8), Grant Carroll (88417). this analysis Helps target repeat buyers with personalized offers.

-7. **Which small business customer had the highest sales?**
+8. **Which small business customer had the highest sales?**

    → *Dennis Kane* was the highest spender among Small Business clients with total sales of 75967.6.

-8. **Which corporate customer placed the most orders from 2009 to 2012?**
+9. **Which corporate customer placed the most orders from 2009 to 2012?**

    → *Adam Hart* had the highest order count in the Corporate segment, with 27 total orders.

-9. **Which consumer customer was the most profitable?**
+10. **Which consumer customer was the most profitable?**
-Q9: MOST PROFITABLE CONSUMER CUSTOMER---

 ```sql
 SELECT top 1 [CUSTOMER_NAME], SUM (PROFIT) AS TOTALPROFIT